ietf-wg-masque/draft-ietf-masque-connect-ip-dns/draft-ietf-masque-connect-ip-dns.md

 * The "alpn" service parameter is used to indicate which encrypted DNS transports are supported by this nameserver.
-If the "no-default-alpn" service parameter is omitted, that indicates that the nameserver supports unencrypted DNS, as is traditionally sent over UDP port 53.
+If the "no-default-alpn" service parameter is omitted, that indicates that the nameserver supports unencrypted DNS, as is traditionally sent over UDP port 53 and TCP port 53.
 In that case, the sum of IPv4 Address Count and IPv6 Address Count MUST be nonzero.
 If Authentication Domain Name is empty, the "alpn" and "no-default-alpn" service parameter MUST be omitted.

 * The "dohpath" service parameter is used to convey a relative DNS over HTTPS URI Template, see {{Section 5 of !SVCB-DNS=RFC9461}}.